Published:

 Gioele is a Senior Lecturer in the Department of Economics, University of Strathclyde.

-Grant Allan is a Senior Lecturer in the Department of Economics.
-Grant has research interests in applied regional economic analysis and modelling, particularly in the areas of energy and tourism.
+Grant Allan is a Reader in the Department of Economics.
+Grant's research interests in applied multisectoral economic analysis and modelling, particularly in the areas of environment, energy and tourism.